Date: 28 September 2013. Boatyard Blues.

 major Project with a capital P. Prior to entering the boatyard have a

 specific goal in place and work to complete that.
-It's far to easy to add
+It is far to easy to add

-"one more thing" and "we really ought to" or "since we're here we might as
+"one more thing" and "we really ought to" or "since we

 well" and "it would be better if" etc. It starts innocently enough and

-soon you look up and have spent months doing what doesn't have to be done.
+soon you look up and have spent months doing what does not have to be done.

 Take my thru-hull experience: The addition of two